Medical Research Scholarship

 MRS Nomination form

 Medical Research Scholarship nominations come from the members.
 To give some direction on what is required from members when they nominate a research project a nomination form has been developed.
-Members please use this so your nominations can be considered by the NEC at their meeting in February 2022.
-Nominations close by Friday 11 February 2022.
+Members please use this so your nominations can be considered by the NEC at their meeting in February.
+For 2024-2025 nominations must be in by 7 February 2024

 2018- 2019 Funding